Cannabis Connection 2025 takes place in São Paulo in a decisive year for the cannabis market

 The event is also expected to address the next steps of RDC 660/2022, which deals with the exceptional importation of products by patients, as well as the appointment of new Anvisa directors.
 Last Tuesday (19), the Senate Plenary approved the names nominated for the agency's board.
 For the position of director-president, Leandro Pinheiro Safatle received 54 favorable votes and only two against.
 The nomination of Thiago Lopes Cardoso Campos was approved with 49 votes in favor and five against.
 Finally, Daniela Marreco Cerqueira was confirmed with 59 favorable votes and one abstention.
 The nominees now await official inauguration, still without a defined date.

-“More than an event, Cannabis Connection is a space for collective construction, discussing access to medicinal cannabis in Brazil through all possible channels.
-Our goal is to provide information, foster debate, and connect the public, private, and market sectors to promote health and quality of life for those in need.
-We also seek to encourage research for the development of therapies for various pathologies, including rarer cases, where cannabis has transformed lives.
-For this, it is essential that regulatory advancements, science, and the market progress together, always focusing on the health and well-being of patients, ensuring Brazil a safe regulatory environment for the development of the entire production chain, from cultivation to the product reaching patients’ homes,” state the organizers.
+“More than an event, Cannabis Connection is a space for collective construction, discussing access to medicinal cannabis in Brazil through all possible means.
+Our goal is to provide information, foster debate, and connect the sector — public, private, and market — to promote health and quality of life for those in need.
+We also seek to encourage research for the development of therapies for various pathologies, including rare cases, where cannabis has transformed lives.
+For this, it is essential that regulatory advances, science, and the market move forward together, always focusing on the health and well-being of patients, ensuring a safe regulatory environment for the development of the entire production chain, from cultivation to the product reaching patients’ homes,” say the organizers.